Transparency note for Key Phrase Extraction

-Azure Cognitive Service for language's Key Phrase Extraction feature allows you to quickly identify the main concepts in text.
+Azure AI Language Key Phrase Extraction feature allows you to quickly identify the main concepts in text.
 For example, in the text "The food was delicious and there were wonderful staff", Key Phrase Extraction will return the main talking points: "food" and "wonderful staff".
 Non-essential words are discarded single terms or phrases that appear to be the subject or object of a sentence are returned.

-Note that no confidence score is returned for this feature, unlike some other Azure Cognitive Service for language features.
+Note that no confidence score is returned for this feature, unlike some other Azure AI Language features.

 Example use cases

 Key Phrase Extraction is used in multiple scenarios across a variety of industries.
 Some examples include: